Matron of Honor vs. Maid of Honor: Is One More Important?

 • Organizing shopping trips for bridesmaid dresses, shoes, and accessories

-• Helping her choose a flower girl gift, ring bearer gift, and bridesmaid gift for the other members of the bridal party
+• Helping her choose a flower girl gift, ring bearer gift, and bridesmaid gifts for the other members of the wedding party

-• Acting as the point person for guests on the wedding day
+• Acting as the point person for guests and family members on the wedding date

-All of these are duties that the entire bridal party can take part in.
-However, as matron of honor, you’ll be the one that she relies on the most, which is exactly what makes it an honor!
+All of these are duties the entire wedding party can take part in.
+However, as matron or maid of honor, you’ll be the one she relies on the most, which is exactly what makes it an honor!

-Note: It’s not necessarily the matron of honor’s job to help the bride with wedding planning.
-Some brides don’t want any help with planning, while others rely on their MOH to help them make important decisions.
-It all depends on the bride!
+It’s not the MOH’s job to be the bride’s wedding planner.
+Some brides don’t want any help with planning, while others may rely on their MOH to help them make all sorts of important decisions related to wedding details.

 What Events Does the Matron of Honor Host?

-Matrons and maids of honor have traditionally been expected to plan certain pre-wedding events, including the bridal shower and the bachelorette party.
+Matrons and maids of honor traditionally plan pre-wedding events like the bridal shower and the bachelorette party.

-And if you’re lucky enough to have a maid of honor by your side, you can split the duties so each of you is responsible for planning one big event.
+And if you’re lucky enough to have a fellow MOH by your side, you can split the duties and each plan one of these big pre-wedding events.

-Let the maid of honor handle the bachelorette plans and take charge of the bridal shower arrangements instead!
+If you don’t want to be the one to plan the bachelorette party, you don’t have to.
+Let the other MOH handle the bachelorette plans and take charge of the bridal shower arrangements instead.

 What Does the Matron of Honor Pay For?

-If you’ve ever been part of a wedding party before, you already know that there are some costs involved.
-Here’s what matrons of honor can expect to buy and pay for:
+If you’ve ever been part of a wedding party, you already know some costs are involved.

 • A bridal shower gift